 Ancillary companies: Companies in this space operate in other industries but have invested a financial stake in some of the cannabis growers.

 Generally speaking, the closer a company is to the plant itself (and those products sold at dispensaries), the riskier it is as an investment.
-And shares of some of the biggest players — including Canopy Growth, Curaleaf Holdings, and Tilray — are twice as volatile as the S&P 500.
+And shares of some of the biggest players — including Canopy Growth, Green Thumb Industries and Tilray — have been more than twice as volatile as the S&P 500 over the past few years.
 As a result, investors must be comfortable with enduring some wild swings in stock prices.

 There are a variety of reasons that explain why investing in marijuana stocks is risky.
 Publicly traded cannabis companies are still young and small, making for a more speculative investment opportunity.
 The Securities and Exchange Commission (SEC) has warned investors about potential fraud.
 Finally, even though marijuana is legal in a majority of U.S. states, it’s not yet legal at a federal level — and many banks won’t handle money for these companies, while some financial advisors are prohibited from offering investment advice about these stocks.